flxzt/rnote/README.md

 ### Building with Flatpak
 There is a flatpak manifest in `build-aux/com.github.felixzwettler.rnote.json`.

+Use Gnome Builder or vscode with the flatpak extension to build and run the application for you. **This is the easiest and recommended way.**

+Otherwise:

 First the Gnome 40 SDK is needed:
 ```
 flatpak install org.gnome.Sdk//40 org.freedesktop.Sdk.Extension.rust-stable//21.08 org.gnome.Platform//40